chrogram/cs-403-lisp/README.md

 ## Test Plan

 The tests will be performed in `main.c`.
-This is because while the REPL mode is working and can correctly save and parse S-Expression into variable, we cannot as of yet invoke system level functions.
-So, for now, the functions will be tested in `main.c`.

 The tests can be divided up into 3 sections for each sprint.